Thomas County License Hearing Guide

 What It Is

-• Separate from Criminal Court: This hearing is entirely separate from the criminal DUI case.
-The outcome of the ALR hearing does not necessarily determine the outcome of your criminal case, and vice versa.
+- Separate from Criminal Court: This hearing is completely separate from your criminal DUI case.
+The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice-versa.

-• Decides If License Suspension Is Warranted: The purpose of the hearing is to determine whether the DDS has sufficient evidence to suspend your license based on the circumstances of your arrest.
+- Decides License Suspension: The sole purpose of the ALR hearing is to determine whether the Georgia DDS has sufficient evidence to suspend your driver's license.

-• Lower Burden of Proof Than Criminal Trial: The burden of proof at an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted.
-This means it's easier for the DDS to suspend your license administratively than it is for the prosecution to convict you of DUI in criminal court.
+- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show by a "preponderance of the evidence" (more likely than not) that the suspension is warranted.

 How to Prepare

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Thomas County can be invaluable in preparing for and representing you at the ALR hearing.
-They understand the law, the procedures, and the potential defenses to a license suspension.
-They can also subpoena witnesses and cross-examine the arresting officer.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in Thomas County can be invaluable in preparing for and representing you at the ALR hearing.
+They understand the legal issues, know how to present evidence effectively, and can cross-examine witnesses.

-• Whether you were properly advised of your Implied Consent rights.
+- Whether the officer properly advised you of your implied consent rights.

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds that the DDS has met its burden of proof, your license will be suspended.
+- Suspension Upheld: If the hearing officer determines that the DDS has met its burden of proof, your license will be suspended.

-• Suspension Overturned: If the hearing officer finds that the DDS has not met its burden of proof, the suspension will be overturned, and your driving privileges will be restored.
+- Suspension Overturned: If the hearing officer determines that the DDS has not met its burden of proof, the suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in Georgia

-• What You Can Drive For: Restricted licenses typically allow you to drive to and from:
+- What You Can Drive For: A hardship license typically allows you to drive only for:

 Getting Your License Back